post featured image

 7. On the next set, switch sides and repeat this movement with the left hand.

-3. Modified Side Plank + Outside Leg Lift
+Modified Side Plank And Outside Leg Lift

 Targets: Obliques, deep TA abs, outer glutes, hips and shoulders.

-modified side plank and leg lift | prenatal ab workout
+two women performing a modified side plank and leg lift in a prenatal ab workout

-How to do a Modified Side Plank and Outside Leg Lift:
+How To Do A Modified Side Plank And Outside Leg Lift

 1. Start in a modified side plank or knee down side plank.
 Right forearm on the mat, right shoulder stacked over right elbow and right knee on the ground with left leg and arm extended long.
 Option to add a resistance band six inches above your knees.